scrabbletank/farhome-rules/rulesdoc.md

 Runes you make are resistant to breaking.
 When one of your runes is activated roll a wound die, the rune is not consumed on a blank.

+### Legendary
+Each character can only take 1 legendary feat, regardless of requirements.

+#### Titan's Grip
+*Requires 5 Strength, 20th Level*

+When rolling wounds from an attack or maneuver that uses your strength you may instead treat all wound dice as wounds.
+You can do this up to your strength score, after which you must long rest before using again.

+#### Fleetfoot
+*Requires 5 Dexterity, 20th Level*

+When taking a move or sprint action you may spend 1 additional AP to become immune to opportunity attacks.

+#### Juggernaut
+*Requires 5 Strength, 20th Level*

+Once per long rest, as long as an attack does less than your max wounds in damage you can take no damage instead.

+#### Spellpower
+*Requires 5 Intelligence, 20th Level*

+Once per long rest, when casting a spell you may cast it at a spell level 4 levels higher.

 ## Items
 ### Consumables